aridepai17/WORDFLOW/README.md

 *   **[React](https://react.dev/)** and **[Vite](https://vitejs.dev/)** for the incredible development experience.
 *   **[FantaCSS](https://www.fantacss.smoljames.com/)** for the simple and elegant CSS styling.
 *   The open-source community for providing the tools and libraries that power this application.

+## 🤝 CONTRIBUTING
+We welcome contributions from the community!
+Whether you're fixing bugs, adding features, or improving documentation, your help makes WordFlow better for everyone.
+### How to Contribute

+1. Fork the repository
+2. Create a feature branch (git checkout -b feature/amazing-feature)
+3. Commit your changes (git commit -m 'Add amazing feature')
+4. Push to the branch (git push origin feature/amazing-feature)
+5. Open a Pull Request

 ## 🌟 JOIN THE FLOW!